aliahazm/regulatory-explorer/README.md

 # Overview

-This project is an AI-Enhanced Regulatory Document Explorer Chanllenge from Otonoco AI.
+This project is an AI-Enhanced Regulatory Document Explorer Challenge from Otonoco AI.
 The aim was to showcase my approach to problem-solving, architecture decisions, and implementation skills within a limited timeframe.

 ## Approach and Architecture Decisions